 What Is the Life Insurance Contestability Period?

 Important: The 2-year period typically restarts if you reinstate a lapsed policy, add a new rider, or significantly increase your coverage amount.
-Any of these actions is treated similarly to a new application.
+Any of these actions is treated similarly to a new application, at least for the new coverage or reinstatement answers.

 What Triggers a Contestability Investigation?

 Any death that occurs within the first two years of a policy's effective date will automatically prompt the insurer to review the application.
-This is standard practice — it is not an accusation of wrongdoing.
+This is standard practice in 2026 and not an accusation of wrongdoing.
 However, certain circumstances intensify the scrutiny.

 Common Triggers for Deeper Investigation

-- Inaccurate lifestyle disclosures — Misreporting tobacco use, alcohol consumption, drug history, or hazardous hobbies
+- Inaccurate lifestyle disclosures such as misreporting tobacco use, alcohol consumption, drug history, or hazardous hobbies like skydiving or auto racing

-- High-value policies — Claims on policies with six- or seven-figure death benefits receive more thorough review by senior underwriting teams
+- High-value policies with six- or seven-figure death benefits receive more thorough review by senior underwriting teams

-- Conflicting documentation — Medical records that contradict what was written on the application
+- Conflicting documentation where medical records contradict what was written on the application

-- Suspicious timing — A death occurring very shortly after a policy is issued may prompt additional scrutiny
+- Suspicious timing, since a death occurring very shortly after a policy is issued may prompt additional scrutiny

-- Beneficiary disputes — Competing claims from multiple beneficiaries can trigger a broader investigation
+- Beneficiary disputes from competing claims can trigger a broader investigation

 Most Common Reasons for Claim Denial During Contestability